 - Re-enter the newer password in the Verify field, then click OK.

-The new password will still need to be entered for other directory services such as email or server mounts.
+The system requires the new password for other directory services such as email or server mounts.